saynotobugsorg/confidence/README.md

 # Switching from Hamcrest

 As a Hamcrest user you'll find it easy to switch to Confidence.
 The core idea is the same: Composable components to describe he expected behavior of your code.
-In Hamcrest these are called `Matcher` in Confidence they are called `Quality`.
+In Hamcrest these are called `Matcher`, in Confidence they are called `Quality`.

 There are some significant differences though: